FernandoMurillo1/Wazuh-SIEM-Home-Lab---Security-Monitoring-and-Threat-Detection-/README.md

-# Wazuh SIEM Security Monitoring Lab
+# Wazuh SIEM Home Lab — Security Monitoring & Threat Detection

 ## Overview

-This project demonstrates the deployment and configuration of a Security Information and Event Management (SIEM) platform using Wazuh.
-The lab simulates a Security Operations Center (SOC) environment where endpoint activity and system logs are monitored to detect potential security threats.
+Deployed a fully functional Security Information and Event Management (SIEM) platform using Wazuh to simulate a SOC monitoring environment.
+The lab monitors a Windows endpoint for real-world attack patterns including brute force attempts, fileless malware execution, and unauthorized file system changes.

+** Tools Used:** Wazuh SIEM · Ubuntu Server · Windows 10 · PowerShell ·
+VirtualBox/Parallels · Syslog · Windows Event Logs

+---

+## Lab Architecture

 The objective of this project was to gain hands-on experience with: